sveiljs/sveil/README.md

 # sveil (alpha version)
 Sveil core (not for prod yet).

-Auto subscribe for svelte stores.
+- Allow to subscribe for svelte stores (with unsubscribeAll option)
+- Allow to get current value of store with $ sign (emulate svelte file behaiour)

 ## Basic example
 ```